Mierdin/devstack-odl/README.md

 https://wiki.opendaylight.org/images/HostedFiles/Fedora20_ODL_OpenStack.zip

-I am hosting here here so that any changes I make can be properly tracked.
+I am hosting this here so that any changes I make can be properly tracked, and so that these changes can be immediately pushed to the test virtual machine by simply pulling the git changes down.

 Original Devstack README follows.